 Solution: Stop using these meaningless euphemisms.
 If a sponsor needs to build alignment, for instance, you should know that and create a proposal that shows them how they can use the sponsorship to achieve that – a specific, customised proposal, because this has nothing to do with ticking a box.

 While we’re on the subject of customisation, sponsors hate levels more than anything else in a crap sponsorship proposal.
 We’re talking gold-silver-bronze and the like.
-And they’re always made up of the same commodity benefits – tickets, logos, hospitality, and designation.
+And they’re always made up of the same commodity benefits – tickets, logos, mentions, hospitality, and designation.